mendix/docs/content/en/docs/appstore/modules/oidc.md

 Mendix has released a Private IAM Broker (PIB).
 This allows non-Mendix clients to request access tokens which authorize them to consume APIs exposed by your Mendix backend app without a dependency on any other IAM infrastructure.

 The OIDC SSO module provides a default access token parsing microflow for PIB.
-To use it, select the appropriate access token parsing microflow:
+To use it, select the `OIDC.Default_PIB_TokenProcessing_CustomATP` microflow.

-* For PIB, the default access token parsing microflow is `OIDC.Default_PIB_TokenProcessing_CustomATP`.
-* You can also parse the access token using the custom microflow `OIDC.ACT_Token_CustomATPRetrieveRoles` which takes an access token as input and returns a list of non-persistent objects of type `OIDC.Role`.
-See the next section for more information.

 To confirm that the authorization is working, get an access token from PIB and pass it to the API Endpoint using the authorization header.